Expertise

 • Expensive

-The telephone / CATI (Computer Assisted Telephone Interviewing)
+Telephone / CATI (Computer Assisted Telephone Interviewing)

 Strengths

-• Access to a wider population
+• Access to a broader population

-• Remote geographic targeting
+• Remote geographical targeting

 • Staff and training needs